Lungren2/PyProcessor/docs/SERVER_OPTIMIZATION.md

 ```

 ### Network Considerations
-- Ports 80 (HTTP) and 443 (HTTPS) must be open
+- Ports 80 (HTTP) and 443 (HTTPS) must be open for TCP traffic
+- Port 443 must be open for UDP traffic if using HTTP/3
-- SSL certificate configured if using HTTPS
+- SSL certificate configured if using HTTPS (required for HTTP/3)

 ## Linux/NGINX Implementation